Isolation Transformed - global design competition

 World Architecture Festival and storytelling platform PechaKucha have joined forces to launch a competition for designers thinking about future post-virus environments.

 The competition is free-to-enter and open to all architects, designers and engineers.
-The best ideas will be exhibited at World Architecture festival 2020 in Lisbon (2 to 4 December) and all entries will be free to view on a dedicated WAF page on PechaKucha
+The best ideas will be exhibited at World Architecture festival and all entries will be free to view on a dedicated WAF page on PechaKucha

 The Covid-19 crisis has focused attention on the living and collective spaces we inhabit and use in our everyday life.
 Given the necessary isolation for individuals, families, communities and cities, how can we use design to alleviate or improve the physical and psychological contexts in which we live, work and play?
 World Architecture Festival and PechaKucha.com are inviting architects, designers and engineers to suggest ideas, both big and small, which show how we could mitigate the effects of future pandemics through design.

-We will show and discuss a selection of ideas at WAF 2020, which takes place in Lisbon from 2 to 4 December this year.
+We will show and discuss a selection of ideas at WAF.

 The competition brief

 - Architects, designers, engineers and students of these disciplines are invited to submit ideas about how to combat the effects of isolation on individuals, families, communities and cities

 - Entrants can enter as an individual or a team

 - The ideas can address the topic of isolation at any scale and in respect of any geography or social context